 If you require more details on degree/admission requirements for graduate programs in the CS department, I would encourage you to visit our graduate program webpage here.
 Please note that I do not make any graduate admission decisions!
-All admission decisions are made by the CS graduate admissions committee.
+All admission decisions are made by the CS graduate studies committee.

 If there are any open graduate research assistant positions in my lab, I typically announce it on my homepage and on the SPriTELab home page.
 If there are no announcements for open positions, this typically means that currently there are no open student research positions in my lab.
 Traditionally, we have funded positions only for PhD seeking graduate students.
 However, in the past we have also funded exceptional Masters and undergraduate research students.
 If you have emailed me expressing your interest in joining my group as a PhD/MS researcher (with funding), and have not yet heard back from me, I apologize.
 As I mentioned, I get hundreds of emails everyday and it becomes very difficult to respond to all requests (especially, during the busy semester period).
 If you have not received a response back from me that typically means that either I do not have any open funded positions or that your current background/expertise does not align well with our research interests and activities, or both.
 If I am interested in your candidacy, I will get in touch with you as soon as my schedule allows!